This page gives a little information on:

 Audio instrumental versions of the music for listening. .wav files can be provided on request.

 Files for use with the freeware music notation program MuseScore.
 Use these files if you want to import and hear, transpose up or down, or otherwise edit the notation.
+Many are available from the webmaster but not included as links or attachments on this site.

 Sources are myriad, from web pages to old psalmodies and modern song books.
 Selectivity is inevitable.
 Amongst our primary sources are the following: